gvwilson/thirdbit/src/fiction/iffy/index.md

-to go more than a block or two from Halley's market by derself and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for the inexplicable glitch in their recording equipment that left them unable to identify anyone who might have been involved.
+to go more than a block or two from Halley's market by derself and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for being unable to identify anyone who might have been involved.

 Even as they watched,
 the Zillion ship blurred and vanished once again.